 There is no doubt about it.
 Venice is one of Europe’s most popular destinations.
 And it’s without a question the most popular and most visited destination in Italy.
 With over 28 million visitors in 2017 the Venetian government decided Venice is too crowded.
 As of this year tourists have to pay a small entrance fee to visit the city on the water.
 And even though Venice is absolutely stunning, there are some good alternatives in the Venice region.
 We visited Chioggia, a small town which is also known as ‘Litte Venice’ and we fell in love with it.
 A great destination which you don’t have to share with millions of other tourists.
-This is why you should definitely visit Chioggia, only an hour south of Venice.
 These are the coolest things to do in Chioggia.

 All you need to know about Chioggia